Was Martin Luther King Jr.’s hard work all for nothing?

 What follows is a response in the form of another quote.

-While this line was most likely just added for comedic effect, it’s not a stretch to say that some black people would actually respond like this.
-It seems as if we don’t understand that our ancestors fought to end racism and the unfair persecutions of our people.
-Despite this, our actions today show not only do we not care, but just how ungrateful we are for their courage and efforts by risking their lives by attempting (and succeeding) to give us a life that they could only dream of.
+While this line was most likely just added for comedic effect, it is not a stretch to say that some black people would actually respond like this.
+It seems as though we understand that our ancestors fought to end racism and the unfair persecutions of our people, we do not take it seriously.
+Our actions today show not only do we not care, but that we are ungrateful for their courage and efforts by risking their lives by attempting (and succeeding) to give us a life that they could only dream of.

 So how exactly did we repay them?
 By completely backtracking on everything they fought for.
 A perfect example of this is a scene in which MLK and Huey are sitting on the couch watching television and flip through multiple channels, each portraying black people in a stereotypical and negative light in the forms of rap music and reality television.
 Turning to Huey and sighing, King asks a very important question.